datafolklabs/cement/doc/source/dev/quickstart.rst

         # close the app
         app.close()

-As you can see, we're able to build out the core functionality of our app via a controller class.
-Notice the use of controllers, which allow us to build out 'sub-commands' to our app.
+As you can see, we're able to build out the core functionality of our app such as arguments and sub-commands via controller classes.

 Lets see what this looks like: